 Le Sphere du Monde, 1549, Oronce Fine

 Now you’ll need your own birth chart.
 For this, I recommend Astro.com.
 Navigate to “Free Horoscopes” at the top menu bar.
 At the far right, beneath “Drawings & Calculations,” choose “Extended Chart Selection.”
 A new screen will open.
-Click “Add a new person” at the top right to add and save your birth data, after which you’ll automatically return to the extended chart options.
+Click “Add a new person” at the top right to add and save your birth data, after which you’ll automatically be returned to the extended chart options.

-- 3rd house: communication, media, publishing, immediate neighbors, siblings
+- 3rd house: communication, publishing, media, immediate neighbors, siblings

 - 5th house: play, creative expression or projects, romance,dating, children

 - 7th house: partner, close relationships, intimacy